redpesk-common/canbus-binding/docs/4-Usage.md

 ON-REPLY 1:low-can/subscribe: {"jtype":"afb-reply","request":{"status":"success","uuid":"a18fd375-b6fa-4c0e-a1d4-9d3955975ae8"}}
 ```

-Subscription and unsubscription can take wildcard in their _event_ value.
+Subscription and unsubscription can take wildcard in their _event_ value and are
+**case-insensitive**.

 To receive all doors events :